codefoster/scully-device/README.md

-#regatta-device
+#Overview
-This is the Node.js device code for the Regatta project.
+This is the Node.js device code for the Scully project.
 This should be installed on an IoT device and mounted to the WaterRower.

 #Getting Started
 ```